peterhuszti/mpg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; sum = sum + beforeStart_k * beforeSub_j \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; k_{p,G_{i,2,j}} = k_{p,G_{i,2,j}} * sum \

-## V2 - planned
+## V2 - work in progress

 ### Extra data:
 - average ratings for each player
-- tactical substitutions
+- variation for each player

 ### Extra calculations:
-- probability of the player actually playing in the fantasy team is adjusted by the chances of tactical substitutions

-## V3 - planned

-### Extra calculations:
 - average rating of each teams defenders, midfielders and strikers
-- probability of each player scores a virtual goal
+- probability of each player scores a virtual goal (MPG algorithm)

-## V4 - planned
+## Future plans

 ### Extra data:
 - for all player his ratings at every match
+- tactical substitutions

 ### Extra calculations:
-- instead of using average ratings, we can predict the next rating with a stochastic method
+- probability of the player actually playing in the fantasy team is adjusted by the chances of tactical substitutions
+- substitutes can play other positions as well, not just their main one
+- chances for Rotaldos, possibility of an own goal
+- how bonuses affect the outcomes?